mwhoffman/setuppy/README.md

 [tests]: https://github.com/mwhoffman/setuppy/actions/workflows/tests.yml
 [coverage]: https://coveralls.io/github/mwhoffman/setuppy?branch=main

 A craft, home-brewed, single-host orchestration system.
-Like ansible, but with half the features (and faster).
+Like ansible, but with a tiny fraction of the features (and faster).